The Best Pet GPS Trackers

 GPS tracking from reputable manufacturers

 We started our search with a list of every GPS pet tracker we could find.
 Turns out, some "GPS trackers" actually rely on other methods of tracking.
 We take a look at other technologies later in this review, but GPS is generally the most practical for pet owners.
 We also focused on products that were clearly geared for pet tracking.
 You can get GPS devices that aren't pet-specific, but these aren’t built to attach securely or comfortably to collars.
-So we didn't include “anything finders” like Tile.
+As such, we didn't include “anything finders” like Tile.

 Whether your dog loves exploring dense underbrush or digging under the fence, the best pet tracker should be secure enough to stay on in any environment.
 So, we attached each GPS tracker to a collar, then checked how easy it was to dislodge.

 The trackers took a variety of approaches.
-Some secure themselves via thick rubber bands that stretch around the collar, others twist to lock and unlock from a base mounted to the collar.
+Some secure themselves via thick rubber bands that stretch around the collar; others twist to lock and unlock from a base mounted to the collar.
 Two companies, AKC and Nuzzle, integrate their trackers into the collars themselves.
 These all felt solid.

 The only tracker we eliminated here was the GoFindR.
 It's a heavy, blocky tracker that slides onto a flimsy plastic mount attached to your dog's collar — and then slides right back off again with little pressure.
 In this case, more bulk meant worse performance.